 Specialists in child development advise that children benefit from having a meaningful relationship and time with both their parents, but this isn’t always the case, and sometimes the risk of harm to a child for other reasons outweighs any benefit.

 The first step to resolving the dispute is mediation.
-If this fails, a Section 60I certificate will issue, which enables an Application to the Federal Circuit Court or Family Court to investigate and resolve the dispute.
+If this fails, a s60I certificate will issue which enables an application to the Federal Circuit Court or Family Court to investigate and resolve the dispute.
 In complex cases, often an Independent Children’s lawyer is appointed.

 The outcome of a child-related dispute is a parenting plan or a parenting order.